radhey30/Blog-App-with-MERN/README.md

 # Blog App with MERN

 This is a blog app made using MERN with functionalties that include
-- Login, Register User where information is stored encrypted using bcrypt library
+- Login, Register where user information is stored encrypted using bcrypt library.
-- Create Blog
+- Explore blogs without signing in.
-- Logged in user can edit blog
+- Logged in user can create, edit and delete blog.